-Swollen Lymph Glands in Dogs Symptoms, Treatments
+Swollen Lymph Glands in Dogs - Causes, Symptoms and Treatments

-A lymph node (also known as a lymph gland) is an important part of a dog's immune system, and is basically an organ that filters foreign particles and organisms from the blood.
 Swollen lymph nodes in dogs are usually an indicator of some disease.
 The presence of disease in surrounding tissues causes a lymph node to swell up, due to an increase in the number of white blood cells that are needed to fight the infection.
 However, lymph nodes do not swell up only in response to an infection.
 Cancer can also cause swelling of the lymph nodes, which is why swollen lymph nodes should always be investigated.

 Enlarged Lymph Nodes in Dogs Symptoms